nikolatosamja/Kodetest/SecretAgent/README.md

 ## What you'll be evaluated on

-When implementing this interface, comments should be included in the code, to reflect your thoughts on the solutions space and time complexity.
+When implementing this interface, comments should be included in the code, to reflect your thoughts on the solution's space and time complexity.
 An efficient solution gets a better score.